-- Private schooling for the poor is a global phenomenon which is gaining massive momentum in developing societies such as India, Pakistan, Chile, Ghana, and Colombia but its emergence in South Africa has been insufficiently recognised.
+The growth of low-fee private schools catering for poorer sectors of the population is a significant development in South African education.
+Private schooling for the poor is a global phenomenon that is gaining massive momentum in developing countries, but its emergence in South Africa has been insufficiently recognised.

 In a ground-breaking study on 117 low-fee private schools, which used performance tests for Grade 6 learners, CDE found that private schools are no worse than public schools, and significantly better in some areas.
 This contradicts the widespread belief that many schools are ‘fly-by-night’ institutions.

 Most of the schools we visited were founded by entrepreneurs who were responding to a clear demand for better schools in the poorer parts of South Africa.
 This shows that parents are taking the initiative to access better schooling for their children.